Mortgages with a Debt Management Plan (DMP)

 “I must wait for years after my DMP to get a mortgage.”
 Many lenders will consider you after 6 months to a year of a settled DMP.

 “Bad credit means no mortgage options.”
-Specialist lenders cater to people with bad credit, though rates may be higher.
+Specialist lenders cater for mortgages with a DMP, though interest rates may be higher.

 “I must clear all my debt before applying.”
-You don’t need to clear everything; lenders mainly look at affordability.
+You don’t need to clear everything; lenders mainly look at affordability when considering a mortgage with a DMP.

 “I can’t get a mortgage with a small deposit.”
-Smaller deposits are possible with some lenders, though a larger one improves options.
+Smaller deposits are possible with some lenders, though a larger one improves your options when applying for a mortgage with a DMP.

 “The mortgage process is too complicated.”
-A broker will guide you through the process, making it manageable.
+A mortgage broker will guide you through the process when applying for a mortgage with a DMP, making it manageable.

 How do DMPs impact mortgage applications?

-Applying for a mortgage while in or after a DMP can be intimidating, but understanding how it affects your application helps you set realistic expectations.
+Applying for a mortgage with a DMP or after a DMP can be intimidating, but understanding how it affects your mortgage application helps you set realistic expectations.

 High street lenders generally base their decisions on your credit score, which may be lower due to the DMP.
 Specialist lenders, however, consider the broader context of your financial situation.
 They may consider how well you’ve managed your DMP, your current income, and other factors beyond your credit score.

-This checklist is a guide to help you navigate the mortgage application process with a DMP:
+This checklist is a guide to help you navigate the applying for a mortgage with a DMP:

 1. Review your DMP details: Make sure your payments are up to date.